CultClassik/iac-azure-vault-cluster-components/README.md

 ## TODO
 * Update/add descriptions for all variables and outputs
 * Add managed & encrypted storage for keyvault
+* Internal tls certs good for 1 year - this needs to be monitored and automated i.e. scheduled pipeline run to update the certs or use letsencrypt etc

 <!-- BEGIN_TF_DOCS -->
 ## Requirements